vaishnavipaliya11/minnion-translation-app/README.md

 # minnion-translation-app
-this is an minnion app it translates the user input to minnion langauge.
+this is an minnion app.This app takes user's input and translates it into an fun langauge i.e minnion langauge.